nidhinishad21/W25_4495_S2_NidhiN/README.md

 # FinTrack
 A web app where users can track income/expenses, set budgets, and visualize their financial habits with interactive charts.

+NOVELTY: Input data in Natural language (text).
+For e.g. "had $50 dinner" & Google Gemini will take care of everything.

 Tech Stack: Bootstrap with EJS (front-end) or Flutter

 Node.js (back-end)